nicolaslara/solana-masp/docs/protocol.md

 This document defines the **high-level MASP protocol** implemented by this repo.
 It is intentionally **implementation-oriented** (describes what the client/chain/indexer/circuits must do), while remaining **production-shaped** (so mocks can be swapped out without changing user flows).

+This repo’s authoritative protocol definition and soundness/privacy argument is:

+- `docs/protocol-soundness.md` (**primary / normative**)

 For the detailed “MUST prove” statements, see `docs/circuit-security-requirements.md`.

 ---